 UGLY MOMENT: In 1983, Jones was summarily fired from the band he helped found, and in 1986 the Clash disbanded.

 The Mamas and the Papas

 BEHIND THE BREAKUP: Michelle Phillips called it "two and a half years of total melodrama."
-That included Michelle's affair with Denny Doherty, which infuriated their bandmates Cass Elliot (who had a serious crush on Denny) and John Phillips (who told his wife, "You don't fuck my tenor!").
+That included Michelle's affair with Denny Doherty, which infuriated their bandmates Cass Elliot (who was in love with Denny) and John Phillips.

 UGLY MOMENT: John fired his wife when she had a fling with Gene Clark of the Byrds, replacing her with another blonde.
 Michelle was later brought back into the fold, but then came Mama Cass' solo career.